ibm-cloud-docs/event-notifications/en-data-security.md

 # Securing your data in {{site.data.keyword.en_short}}
 {: #en-mng-data}

-To ensure that you can securely manage your data when you use {{site.data.keyword.en_full}}, you must know exactly what data is stored and encrypted and you must know how to delete any stored data.
+To help ensure that you can securely manage your data when you use {{site.data.keyword.en_full}}, you must know exactly what data is stored and encrypted and you must know how to delete any stored data.
 {: shortdesc}

 ## How your data is stored and encrypted in {{site.data.keyword.en_short}}
 {: #en-data-storage}

 {{site.data.keyword.en_short}} stores and encrypts details that are related to your destinations like email (sender, recipients, subject), or SMS (sender, recipient, details).
 As a multi-tenant service, every tenant has a designated encryption key and user data in each tenant is encrypted with only that tenant's key.
-This tenant key is protected by using {{site.data.keyword.en_short}} managed Key Protect. {{site.data.keyword.en_short}} ensures that private information is encrypted before it is stored.
+This tenant key is protected by using {{site.data.keyword.en_short}} managed Key Protect. {{site.data.keyword.en_short}} helps ensure that private information is encrypted before it is stored.

 You can add a higher level of encryption control to your data at rest (when it is stored) by enabling integration with a Key Management Service (KMS).
 The data that you store in {{site.data.keyword.cloud_notm}} is encrypted at rest by using envelope encryption.
 If you need to control the encryption keys, you can integrate Key Protect or Hyper Protect Crypto Services.
 This process is commonly referred to as Bring Your Own Key (BYOK).
 With Key Protect and Hyper Protect Crypto Services, you can create, import, and manage encryption keys.
 You can assign access policies to the keys, assign users or service IDs to the keys, or give the key access only to a specific service.